-Where can you find other information on SCA regulations?
+Where can you find other information on Service Contract Act (SCA) requirements and regulations?

 The actual text of the SCA and the regulations implementing it can be found at: